AStoychev/fly_shop/README.md

 # fly_shop
 This is simple app which I use react

+How to start project:

+- Open project and start command: `npm i`
+- After that start command: `cd fly_shop`
+- Again start command: `npm i`
+- And after that start the project with command: `npm start`

+I manage to do about 85% of the tast.
+In my opinio :).
 **Unfulfilled:**

-I failed to make the buttons for the navigation menu.
-In my opinion :).
+- I failed to make the buttons for the navigation menu.

-Discounted price.
+- Discounted price.

-Ratings ‘stars’.
+- Ratings ‘stars’.

-Errors related to CSS.
+- Errors related to CSS.

 **Fulfilled:**

-Basically I was able to make most of the content on the page as well as the functionality.
+- Basically I was able to make most of the content on the page as well as the functionality.

-Filtering mechanism.
+- Filtering mechanism.

-Sorting mechanism.
+- Sorting mechanism.

-Load More Button.
+- Load More Button.

 For example data I use JSON.